iChris/goodstuff/about.markdown

 layout: default
 ---

 Goodstuff was created as a home for podcasts that are entertaining, informative, and fun.
 Our goal is to create a vibrant community of podcasters who love to learn about the world around them and share that with an equally awesome group of listeners.
+A playground for digital creative types.

+Our position at Goodstuff and our privilege in the industry put us in a spot where we can create content uninhibited.
+We'd rather be someone who listens to what listeners want to hear.
+Who they want to hear.
+And how we might be able to provide a platform for new folks to create.

 We've been podcasting since March, 2014.
 Thank you so much for listening.